Are gamification marketing campaigns only for younger people?

 Related content: Unicorn of Modern Marketing

 Gamified marketing campaigns often include reward systems such as points, badges, or prizes that motivate customers to consume more brand content and help increase purchase intent.
 By creating a fun and interactive experience for your customers, their satisfaction and loyalty will also increase.
 Many companies use interactive solutions when it comes to creating customer loyalty.
 This means that the player can collect various points or tokens to be used later in real life.

 Who is the target group of such campaigns?
-Contrary to popular belief, games and innovative solutions are not just appealing to teenagers.
-Adact’s founders report that a majority of players are women aged 27-42.
+Contrary to popular belief, games and innovative solutions are not just appealing to teens.
+Adact reports that a majority of players are women aged 27-42.
 A study by the US Entertainment Software Association found that the average gamer is 33 years old, indicating that companies can effectively use interactive campaigns without worrying about a lack of engagement from their target audience.
 To maximize the impact of their marketing efforts, companies should incorporate playful elements while considering both the preferences and characteristics of their target audience.

 How to get started with gamification marketing?

 There’s never been a better time to start your first gamification marketing campaign.
-All you need is an idea of which game you want to create.
-To help you choose the perfect game type, our team of Customer Success managers are ready to help you.
+All you need is an idea of which branded game you want to create and a gamification platform.
+To help you choose the perfect game type, our team of Customer Success managers is ready to help you.
 With their support, you’ll be able to quickly turn those first players into loyal fans.
 So book a meeting with Adact to start your gamification marketing journey!